ZQuestClassic/ZQuestClassic/resources/docs/z3_user_guide.md

 To access other screens of the current region, use `mapdata`.
 There is `Game->LoadMapData(map, screen)`, `Game->LoadTempScreen(layer)`, and `Game->LoadScrollingScreen(layer)`.
 These all return a `mapdata`:

 * `Game->LoadMapData(map, screen)`: Returns a handle that accesses canonical screens.
 If the player is currently on this screen, no changes will be observed until the screen is reloaded.
 Modifications will not persist after saving/continue.
-* `Game->LoadTempScreen(layer)`: Returns a handle that accesses the currently loaded screen at the given layer.
-When the player enters a screen, the canonical screen is copied to a temporary screen, such that any modifications to the temporary screen will not persist when the player leaves the screen.
+* `Game->LoadTempScreen(layer)`, `Game->LoadTempScreen(layer, screen)`: Returns a handle that accesses a currently loaded screen at the given layer.
+Modifications to the temporary screen will not persist when the player leaves the region.
-* `Game->LoadScrollingScreen(layer)`: Returns a handle that accesses the temporary screens that the player is scrolling away from, at the given layer.
+* `Game->LoadScrollingScreen(layer)`, `Game->LoadScrollingScreen(layer, screen)`: Returns a handle that accesses a temporary screen from the region that the player is scrolling away from, at the given layer.
 This is only valid during screen scrolling.

 `mapdata` only ever refers to a single screen.